LSA-Digital/Azure-ARIS/README.md

 At the prompt: ACC+ localhost> **list**
 All services should be **STARTED**

-9. Open up the web browser on the Setup VM and connect to http://ARISapp-vm:1080
+9. Open up the web browser on the Setup VM and connect to http://ARISapp-vm:1080 or https://ARISapp-vm:1443
 If it doesn't connect, you may need to issue a reboot on the ARISapp-vm (then wait 15 min after reboot for services to be STARTED)

 **Additional Best Practices**